pcjericks/py-gdalogr-cookbook/vector_layers.rst

 Get all layers in an Esri File GeoDataBase
 --------------------------------------------------

     This returns all the layers in a Esri FileGDB in alphabetical order (of course).
-It needs GDAL/OGR 1.11.0 + but any Esri dependency.
+It needs GDAL/OGR 1.11.0 + but not any Esri dependency.
     That's the benefit of the `OpenFileGDB driver developed by Ewen Rouault <http://www.gdal.org/drv_openfilegdb.html>`_ relative to the `FileGDB driver <http://www.gdal.org/drv_filegdb.html>`_.

 .. code-block:: python